-This is why Hitachi Solutions partnered with Local Government Chronicle (LGC) to survey and report on UK local authorities' perceived potential, planned utilisation and readiness to adopt major technologies over the next five years.
+This is why Hitachi Solutions partnered with LGC to survey and report on UK local authorities' perceived potential, planned utilisation and readiness to adopt major technologies over the next five years.

-Despite widespread recognition of the transformative potential of digital technologies, many local authorities in the UK struggle to bridge the gap between their aspirations and the practical implementation of digital solutions.
-This research indicates that while councils can see the promise of digital innovation - such as improved service delivery, greater efficiency and better citizen engagement - their current plans often fall short of these ambitions.
+Despite widespread recognition of the transformative potential of digital technologies. many local authorities in the UK struggle to bridge the gap between their aspirations and the practical implementation of digital solutions.
+This research indicates that while councils see the promise of digital innovation - such as improved service delivery, greater efficiency and better citizen engagement - their current plans often fall short of these ambitions.